gowerrobert/StochOpt.jl/README.md

 # Repeating paper results

+## *Tracking the gradients using the Hessian: A new look at variance reducing stochastic methods*
 To re-generate all of the experiments from [1]
 ```julia
 julia ./repeat_paper_experiments/repeat_SVRG2_paper_experiments.jl
 ```
+## *Accelerated stochastic matrix inversion: general theory and speeding up BFGS rules for faster second-order optimization*
 To re-generate all of the experiments from [2]
 ```julia
 julia ./repeat_paper_experiments/repeat_BFGS_accel_paper_results.jl
 ```

+## *Stochastic Quasi-Gradient Methods: Variance Reduction via Jacobian Sketching*
 To re-generate the experiments from Section 6.1 of [4]
 ```julia
 julia ./repeat_paper_experiments/compare_SAGA_importance_opt_Lis.jl